ctoruno/Personal-Website/content/blog/workflow/index.md

 <img src="modules.png" width="100%"/>

 This way, the project is easier to read, follow, and mantain.
-However, spliting you code into smaller pieces is not the only approach into making it shorter, you can also introduce a functional approach to your code.
+However, spliting your code into smaller pieces is not the only approach into making it shorter, you can also introduce a functional approach to your code.

 #### What is repetitive, can be functional